 Each parent has the option of two follow-up coaching sessions following completion of the program.

 How long do I have access to the website?

 Once a parent purchases the online training they have ongoing access to the content.

 Is the program offered in other languages?

 At this time, the course is available in English and is being developed in Spanish.

 Who are the coaches?

-Coaches are qualified Family Court Services (FCS) staff who have completed the New Ways for Family training program.
-If you have previously received mediation services at FCS your mediator will not be your coach.
-Both parents will have the same coach but not meet together.
+Coaches are qualified Family Resolution Services staff who have completed the New Ways for Family training program.
+If you have previously received mediation services, your mediator will not be your coach.

 How many families will the program serve?